 Consequently, create a weekly or monthly round-up like this one and your newsletter might just have that level of engagement you are looking for.

 It is important to send out church newsletters before the church service.
 In this template by an Indiana church, we see a great implementation.

-It details the service schedules and a scripture for the month.
-In addition, at the bottom it has been used to deliver little nuggets of text for the Christmas season.
+It details the service schedules and scripture for the month.
+In addition, at the bottom, it has been used to deliver little nuggets of text for the Christmas season.